Rahul-Aitla/Robo-task/README.md

 ## 📝 Technical Write-up

 **AI Models Used:**
-Google Gemini 2.0-flash-exp for content generation
+Google Gemini 2.0-flash-exp for content generation.
+Segmind SDXL (Primary) & Pollinations.ai (Fallback) for image generation.
+Hugging Face (ModelScope/Zeroscope) for video generation.

 **Why This Model:**
-Gemini 2.0-flash-exp offers exceptional creative writing capabilities with fast response times and generous free tier, making it perfect for generating marketing content.
-It excels at understanding context, maintaining brand voice, and producing engaging, audience-specific copy with consistent quality.
+Gemini 2.0-flash-exp offers exceptional creative writing capabilities with fast response times.
+For images, we use a hybrid approach: Segmind SDXL for high-fidelity professional shots, automatically falling back to Pollinations.ai to ensure 100% uptime and reliability without cost.

 **How AI is Used:**
 1. User input (product + audience) is processed into a structured prompt